fbi-cde/crime-data-frontend/CONTRIBUTING.md

 ### Branches
 - Open branches off main repo due to Circle CI env var problem.
 For now, remember to branch off of the `master` branch.
+- Begin the branch name with your first initials.
+This is helpful for keeping track of branch ownership.
 - Include a short description of the feature that's being developed after your initial.

 ### Commit message